DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

         - ⭐OpenVPN: Flexible and secure with strong encryption, highly configurable.
 Operates at the Application layer (uses SSL/TLS).
       - encryption methods protect data at rest and in transit
       - Asymmetric encryption (along with symmetric encryption) protects data in transit.
-    - 🔴**Data in use**: data in memory or in buffer and used by an application
+    - 🔴**Data in use**: data in 📝memory or in buffer and used by an application.
+Data in a 📝CPU register is also in use.
       - Data in use is data that is in a temporary storage location while an application or process is using it.
 Thus, data in memory is best described as data in use or ephemeral data.
       - applications should flush memory buffers to remove data after it is no longer needed: Protecting Data in Use (📝Harder to protect): RAM/memory data: The most difficult location to secure for encryption keys and similar highly sensitive information is in active memory because the data needs to be decrypted to be used.
       - pervasive encryption,